-Lisa is a leading barrister with an excellent and well-established reputation in commercial Chancery cases and commercial litigation in the Business and Property Courts of the High Court of Justice.
-Lisa has a solid record of successfully representing a diverse range of companies and individuals in business disputes that are often high value and/or complex and whether before action, at mediation or through to trial.
+Lisa specialises in commercial and Chancery dispute resolution and applications in the Business and Property Courts of the High Court of Justice.
+She is very experienced in representing a diverse range of companies and individuals in business disputes that are often high value and/or complex and whether before action, at mediation or through to trial.
 She is effective at positively leading the teams within which she is working and making sound strategic decisions on challenging issues under pressure.
+Lisa brings a creative and practical perspective to legal issues in a commercial context.
+She is experienced in applications for emergency relief.

-Legal 500 UK Bar 2020 recommends Lisa as a top tier barrister in the fields of commercial, banking, insolvency and Chancery law as a “very highly regarded lawyer and advocate” and in Legal 500 UK Bar 2019 as “imperturbable and impressive in court; a force to be reckoned with”.
+Legal 500 UK Bar 2020 recommends Lisa in the fields of commercial, banking, insolvency and Chancery law as a “very highly regarded lawyer and advocate” and in Legal 500 UK Bar 2019 as “imperturbable and impressive in court; a force to be reckoned with”.
 She is praised by Chambers & Partners UK Bar 2020 for being “unflappable, extremely well prepared and an excellent advocate who is as strong on her feet as she is on paper”.

 Lisa is a popular choice as Counsel for advocacy, advice and drafting in contested cases in the following practice areas: